Govind Park

-Govind Park, known as the 4R Electrical Govind Park for sponsorship reasons, is a multi-use rectangular stadium in Ba, Fiji.
+Govind Park, known as the Four R Stadium Govind Park for sponsorship reasons, is a multi-use rectangular stadium in Ba, Fiji.

 History

 The stadium was officially opened on 17 July 1976 by the ex-president of Fiji Football Association, Manikam V. Pillay.
 It is named after one of the former mayors of Ba town, Kishore Govind.

 In June 2011 it hosted the 2011 Kshatriya World Cup, in which Nadi Khatri won by beating Men In Black Ba 2-0 in the final.

 Tournaments held

 Govind Park has hosted football tournaments such as the Fiji Fact, Battle of the Giants and Inter District Championship.